guomulian/anneal/README.md

 The **acceptance probability** of these "bad" solutions is controlled by a parameter (often referred to as the **temperature**, due to analogy with the annealing of metallurgy), which is eventually reduced to zero according to some **schedule**.

-For example, the schedule shown in the following image has the temperature decreasing at a rate of `0.1` per step.
+For example, the schedule shown in the following image (from Wikipedia) has the temperature decreasing at a rate of `0.1` per step.

 [![A simulated annealing search for a maximum on a noisy example function][wikipedia-image]](https://commons.wikimedia.org/wiki/File:Hill_Climbing_with_Simulated_Annealing.gif)